Skip to main content

 Questions and comments

-Questions, comments and concerns regarding this policy or any content in the SD63 Update should be directed initially to its editor, currently the SD63 Secretary, via email to secretary AT sd63dfl DOT org.
+Questions, comments and concerns regarding this policy or any content in the SD63 Update should be directed initially to its editor via email to newsletter AT sd63dfl DOT org.
 Further inquiries may be directed to the SD63 DFL Chair, or to DFL Party Affairs.